Focus On Mexico

 Annual rainfall is around 34 inches with about 32 inches occuring during the four months of rainy season.
 On occasion, during the eight-month dry season, we can have the odd rain shower, but they are few and far between and don’t usually have the same intensity as in the rainy season.

-For the first couple of weeks we experience wind with the rains.
+For the first couple of weeks, we experience wind with the rains.
 Sometimes, the skies over the lake will blacken and rolling thunder will trumpet a torrential downpour – a memorable sight and sound show.
 It is spectacular.
-Thunder and lightning shows across the lake and over the mountains – better than watching anything on TV.
+Thunder and lightning show across the lake and over the mountains – better than watching anything on TV.
 It usually only rains at night and seldom interferes with any planned activity.
 The following morning is usually warm and sunny.

 In these summer evenings (rainy season), you may need a light jacket or sweater, but the days are usually beautiful.
 The last few years we have been getting an abundance of rain; bringing our lake from the low level of about 30% of its capacity to over 70% so for those of us living here, we say, “Let it rain.”